LucianoTheWindowsFan/pal-rs/crates/openfx-plugin/README.md

 ### Effect Order and Transforms

-NTSC video itself is quite low-resolution--only 480 lines of vertical resolution.
-As such, you should apply it to 480p footage for best results (both for performance reasons and correctness reasons).
+PAL video itself is quite low-resolution--only 576 (480 in PAL-M and PAL60) lines of vertical resolution.
+As such, you should apply it to 576p (480p for PAL-M and PAL60) footage for best results (both for performance reasons and correctness reasons).

 When doing so, you should be aware of your timeline resolution, and whether effects like ntsc-rs are applied before or after its recipient video clip gets resized to fit the timeline.

-If, for example, you place a 480p clip in a 1080p timeline, and add the ntsc-rs effect to it, things could go one of two ways, depending on what editing software you use:
+If, for example, you place a 576p clip in a 1080p timeline, and add the pal-rs effect to it, things could go one of two ways, depending on what editing software you use:

-- Your editing software applies the ntsc-rs effect to the 480p clip, and then scales it up to 1080p to fit the timeline.
+- Your editing software applies the pal-rs effect to the 576p clip, and then scales it up to 1080p to fit the timeline.
   All is well.
-- Your editing software *first* scales the 480p clip up to 1008p, *then* applies ntsc-rs.
-This will produce sub-par, possibly unintended results, and ntsc-rs will run much slower because it has to process a 1080p clip.
+- Your editing software *first* scales the 576p clip up to 1008p, *then* applies ntsc-rs.
+This will produce sub-par, possibly unintended results, and pal-rs will run much slower because it has to process a 1080p clip.

 In particular, effects applied to a clip in DaVinci Resolve behave the second way.
-Don't apply the ntsc-rs effect to a low-resolution clip in a high-resolution timeline!
+Don't apply the pal-rs effect to a low-resolution clip in a high-resolution timeline!
 Instead, either create a new timeline that matches your clip's resolution and apply the effect there, or apply the effect in the Fusion panel, where it will be applied prior to scaling the clip.